Clogged drains are a common menace that most homeowners experience at some point.

 However, remember to clean the kitchen drain strainers regularly; otherwise, they’re as good as a blockage themselves.
 You can also get these for your bathroom or vanity sink to prevent hair and other debris.

-Sometimes, you cannot avoid disposing of food scraps via the kitchen sink, but it isn’t recommended.
-That’s why, as an alternative, many homeowners install garbage disposal units under their sinks.
-You can also get a large drain strainer or drain cover for your stormwater drains to prevent debris and leaves from causing a blockage.
+Sometimes, tossing food scraps down the kitchen sink happens, but it’s not ideal.
+So, many people opt for garbage disposals under their sinks.
+You can also try a large drain strainer or cover for stormwater drains to stop leaves and debris from clogging them.

 Keeping Your Drains Clear At Home